JackMcGinty/for-the-child/README.md

 *Memorize Your Colors* was written for an educational purpose to serve pre-college students in grades k-12.
 It is a color matching game to stimulate the thinking and memory of the youth as well as teach colors and comparison. *Memorize Your Colors* is copy-righted and any use of the code without permission from the owners/developers is prohibitted.

 *Memorize Your Colors* is a classic style matching game but with a twist.
 There is a combo score for each match you get in a row.
 There is a wildcard on each level that has an odd amount of cards.
 The wildcard is a match within itself which also adds to your health.
 You are given health and each wrong match will subtract one from the health count.
-There is also a high score tracker that is kept track of through a cloud database.
+There is also a high score tracker that will allow you to see the highest local score.
 The colors are randomly generated through a RGB generator so some colors may be close together so pay attention.
 #

 ## Development Environment